kdgohil01/kdgohil01/README.md

 🚀 I’ve built apps like MyNotes Library and a Motivational Quotes App — focusing on UI/UX, Firebase, and real-world functionality.

-📱 I love creating smooth, user-friendly apps using HTML, CSS, JavaScript, Kotlin, and Firebase — all with zero cost tools!
+📱 I love creating smooth, user-friendly apps using HTML, CSS, JavaScript, Kotlin, and Firebase.

-🎯 Currently exploring Android notifications, Firestore, and project deployment via GitHub and Vercel.

 📂 Check out my work and feel free to collaborate!
 <!--